MAYAH LOVELL

 DC Dyke March

 Mayah Lovell is a Black lesbian latinx from suburban-area D.C.
-Her artistry roots in Caribbean transcendence beside Black queer ancestors and awakens by practice in fantasy, neo-erotia, and ritualism.
+Her artistry roots in Caribbean transcendence beside Black queer ancestors and awakens by practice in fantasy, neo-erotica, and ritualism.
 She is a first-generation descendant of Caribbean servitude–her matriarchal lineage is birthed in “Canal Zone,” originally Rainbow City, Panamá by way of Barbados; and her patriarchal lineage is birthed in Kingston, Jamaica.
 It is in Caribbean knowledge where she learned the wisdom of redemption, abolition, and survival in spirituality.